 The points below will give you greater insight into what may be a better fit for you.

-- Who your audience is and how large it is: If you don’t have a large social media following, you’ll likely want to sign up for affiliate programs on an individual basis as they’re likely to be less rigorous to sign up for and maintain.
+- Who Your Audience Is & How Large It Is: If you don’t have a large social media following, you’ll likely want to sign up for affiliate programs on an individual basis as they’re likely to be less rigorous to sign up for and maintain.
 Affiliate networks generally have greater requirements than affiliate programs, however, so if you can meet those requirements (which generally include the size of your social following) then affiliate networks might be the best option for you.

 In general, most affiliate programs will require some sort of sign-up process, whether it’s an individual program run by a brand, or an affiliate network running affiliate programs for multiple brands.
 The sign-up process will vary greatly from program to program or network to network, so it’s up to you to check out each one and identify their sign-up processes and requirements.